chamtgm/SEGP/README.md

-:exclamation: All codes here were written by group members in Group 5 only.
+:exclamation: All codes here were written by members in SEGP Group 5 only.
 # 🌟 SEGP Project Navigator

 Welcome to the SEGP workspace 👋